acidburn0zzz/react-router-ts/README.md

 - Very lightweight (see the badges above for the latest size).
 - Flexible and dead simple to use.
 - Uses the browsers history API.
+- Does not force a matching algorithm on you, but comes with a simple one built-in.
 - Written with [hooks](https://reactjs.org/docs/hooks-intro.html) in TypeScript
 - Only has one peer dependency: React 16.12.0 or higher.
 - Liberal license: [zlib/libpng](https://github.com/Lusito/react-router-ts/blob/master/LICENSE)